Efficient characterization of qudit logical gates with gate set tomography using an error-free Virtual-Z-gate model

-\para{Gate set tomography} The goal of gate set tomography is to reconstruct the quantum process of all the gates in the gate set, $\mathcal{G}$, taking into account that the initial state preparation and measurements are imperfect.
-The following discussion utilizes the superoperator formalism \cite{ClassicalAndQuantumCOmputation2002}, representing the density operator $\rho$ and measurement operator $E$ as a vector in Schmidt-Hilbert space, denoted by superket $\sket{\rho}$ and superbra $\sbra{E}$, respectively.
-See \AppendixName{\ref{app:ptm_gellman}}~for more details.
-In this letter we perform maximum likelihood GST \cite{Nielsen2021gatesettomography,Greenbaum2015IntroductionTomography}, which collects the following data from the measured probability distributions:
+The goal of GST is to reconstruct the quantum process of all the gates in the gate set \(\mathcal{G}\), taking into account that the initial state preparation and measurements are imperfect.
+The following discussion utilizes the superoperator formalism \cite{ClassicalAndQuantumCOmputation2002}, representing the density operator \(\rho\) and measurement operator \(E\) as a vector in Schmidt-Hilbert space, denoted by superket \(\sket{\rho}\) and superbra \(\sbra{E}\), respectively \cite{Nielsen2021} (see \AppendixName{Appendix \ref{app:ptm_gellman}} for more details).
+In this letter, we perform maximum likelihood GST \cite{Nielsen2021gatesettomography, Greenbaum2015IntroductionTomography}, which collects the following data from the measured probability distributions:

-where $\sket{\rho_0}$ is the initial state and $\sbra{E_l}$ is the measurement basis that can be directly implemented on the hardware, see Figure \ref{fig:three_level_systems}b.
-The fiducials $F^{(p)}_j$ represent the quantum processes for preparing the initial states, and $F^{(m)}_i$ for implementing the measurement basis.
-Sandwiched between the fiducials, $G_k\in \mathcal{G}$ is the quantum process in the gate set, which contains all the gates we are interested in, and the gates used to implement $F^{(m)}_i$ and $F^{(p)}_j$.
-To make the GST more accurate, $G_k$ is usually replaced with a gate sequence that amplifies the coherent error, known as a sequence of germs \cite{Nielsen_2020}.
-Once the gate-set is defined, the germs we use in this work are calculated from the PyGSTi \cite{Nielsen_2020} germs generation routine, shown in Table \ref{tab:germs}.
-The estimated quantum processes $\Tilde{G}_k$ for all $G_k$ can be found with the maximum likelihood method by minimizing the objective function
+where \(\sket{\rho_0}\) is the initial state and \(\sbra{E_l}\) is the measurement basis that can be directly implemented on the hardware.
+The fiducials \(F^{(p)}_j\) represent the quantum processes for preparing the initial states, and \(F^{(m)}_i\) for implementing the measurement basis.
+Sandwiched between the fiducials, \(G_k \in \mathcal{G}\) is the quantum process in the gate set, which contains all the gates we are interested in, and the gates used to implement \(F^{(m)}_i\) and \(F^{(p)}_j\).
+To make the GST more accurate, \(G_k\) is usually replaced with a gate sequence that amplifies the error, known as a sequence of germs \cite{Nielsen_2020}.
+The estimated quantum processes \(\Tilde{G}_k\) for all \(G_k\) can be found with the maximum likelihood method by minimizing the objective function